Credit Hour Policy

 Academic Calendar

-McNeese also adheres to University of Louisiana System rules (C-I, VII.
-A.) regarding minimum length for academic courses, which state that for one semester hour of credit, a traditional lecture or laboratory course shall strive to meet a minimum of 750 minutes.
+McNeese also adheres to University of Louisiana System Board Rules Part Two, Chapter I, Section VII regarding minimum length for academic courses, which state that for one semester hour of credit, a traditional lecture or laboratory course shall strive to meet a minimum of 750 minutes.
 Final exam periods may be counted as class time when computing required minutes.
 In general, at least one week of reflection is required for each credit hour earned.
 The basis for such certification of learning is a valid, credible assessment system that reliably determines whether a student possesses clearly identified, standards-based knowledge, skills, and abilities.

-Prior to each academic year and prior to the course schedule being published for student registration purposes, the associate vice president for enrollment management and the registrar develop a proposed academic calendar and schedule.
+Prior to each academic year and prior to the course schedule being published for student registration purposes, the executive director of enrollment management and the registrar develop a proposed academic calendar and schedule.
 The proposed academic calendar and schedule includes the calendar of class meetings for three-credit hour courses which meet one, two, or three times a week as well as the start and end dates for electronically delivered courses and intensive, condensed term courses.
 The proposed schedule provides the number of class meetings for each month of the semester as well as the total number of meetings for the semester.
-Senior Staff is responsible for the review and approval of the academic calendar and schedule.
+The Executive Leadership Team is responsible for the review and approval of the academic calendar and schedule.

 Communication